 Nikon D600

-Predecessor of the D610, the D600 is probably Nikon’s most infamous DSLR.
-Although it was an excellent camera for the price in many ways, it had a common issue of oil and dust sticking on the sensor and harming photos.
+The D600 is probably Nikon’s most infamous DSLR.
+Although it was an excellent camera for the price in many ways, it had a widespread issue of oil and dust sticking on the sensor and harming photos.
 Nikon eventually recalled the D600, but you can still find used copies available on sites like eBay.

 Because of the dust issue, the D600 sells for excellent prices on the used market.
 It’s practically identical to the D610 in specifications – the biggest difference is that it shoots 5.5 FPS rather than 6 FPS.